jax-ml/jax/docs/quickstart.md

 <!--* freshness: { reviewed: '2024-06-13' } *-->

-**JAX a library for array-oriented numerical computation (*à la* [NumPy](https://numpy.org/)), with automatic differentiation and JIT compilation to enable high-performance machine learning research**.
+**JAX is a library for array-oriented numerical computation (*à la* [NumPy](https://numpy.org/)), with automatic differentiation and JIT compilation to enable high-performance machine learning research**.

 This document provides a quick overview of essential JAX features, so you can get started with JAX quickly: